Five Questions for

 After thirteen years of being out of work, I understand what the game is now.
 It’s like doing roadwork for a fight—you do your homework and you break your ass harder than anyone else.
 You bring it.

 Do you have any favorite entertainment that has really impressed you recently?
-Movies, plays—MR [with a grin]:
+Movies, plays—

 [Noticing the football game on the (muted) TV, between the New York Giants and the Philadelphia Eagles:]